Skip to Content

 Allowed protocol actions

-Select the staking or lending contracts that are permitted.
-Only these targets can be used by operators.
+Explicitly select the staking or lending contracts that are permitted.

 Asset scoping